 - Divide accounts into different categories.
 That prevents the bank from lumping multiple accounts together and limiting the insurance protection provided.

 - Ask about getting additional or private deposit insurance.
 Some banks offer this free of charge to customers who ask.

-Banks and credit unions exist in a highly competitive market.
-Many are willing to go the extra mile to ensure you are confident with the coverage and protection you have.
+Many banks are willing to go the extra mile to ensure you are confident with the coverage and protection you have.
 They are often willing to work with you to help you spread your money around in a fashion that limits your risk and exposure to keep your business.

-While FDIC and NCUA insurance coverage do not offer complete and total protection automatically to consumers, they do allow a fair amount of flexibility so that savvy consumers can get the protection that makes them feel better protected.
+While FDIC insurance coverage does not offer complete and total protection automatically to consumers, they do allow a fair amount of flexibility so that savvy consumers can get the protection that makes them feel better protected.
 These things will help you get the insurance protection your bank deposits require.